1. About amitriptyline for pain and migraine

 Amitriptyline can change how hungry you feel.
 Some people feel more hungry when they're taking it – others feel less hungry.
 So your weight may change when you first start taking it.

-If you start to have problems with your weight while taking amitriptyline, talk to your doctor or pharmacist
+If you start to have problems with your weight while taking amitriptyline, talk to your doctor or a pharmacist

 Can I drive or ride a bike?

-Are there other treatments that could help?
+Are there other treatments for nerve pain or migraines?